alizay1/8-Week-SQL-Challenge/#2 - Pizza Runner/README.md

 ### Why does he need these insights?

-1. Wants to optimize Pizza Runner's operations.
+1. Wants to optimize Pizza Runners' operations.
 2. Help direct its runners more effectively.